danielnv18/blog-old/content/articles/02-drupal-twig.md

 ```

 ## Running the process function
 Another thing that the HTML comment tell us is the theme hook.
 Every preprocess function has a pattern.
-It combines the machine name of your theme or module, the name of the theme hook and the word preprocess in the middle.
+It combines the machine name of your theme or module, the name of the theme hook, and the word preprocess in the middle.
 If we applied this to the example above, the result would be like:

 ```php
 function my_theme_preprocess_node(&$vars) {